prsolans/box-base-demo/README.md

 #### Content
 By default you have three pages built out.

 1. /views/index.pug - This is the homepage layout.
-You can adjust the text here, and change the URL for the embedded Box content element.
-To get the URL for your content, select More Actions->Embed Widget from the chosen folder in Box, and copy the SRC attribute from the iframe tag.
-Replace SRC attribute on line 20 of index.pug.
+You can adjust the text here.
 2. /views/videos.pug - You can refine the text for this page, and swap out the Embed Widget URL for the Box content element.
 3. /views/factsheets.pug - You can refine the text for this page, and swap out the Embed Widget URL for the Box content element.
+4. public/js/folder-explorer.js - Update folderId to set the root folder displayed.
+Update the accessToken as well.

 You can adjust the page titles displayed by adjusting the *title* and *subtitle* attributes found in the /routes/* files.